GODrums/BetterFloat/README.md

 ### Contributing

-If you want to contribute to this project, create your own fork and submit a pull request.
+To contribute to this project, create your own fork of the repository and submit a pull request.
 Please follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) specification (or an equivalent one) and make sure to format your code with [Prettier](https://prettier.io/).
+Make sure to test your changes extensively and include relevant results in your pull request.

 ## Disclaimer